calenwalshe/calenwalshe.github.io/content/project/deep learning/index.md

 ---
-title: Deep learning to predict human gaze and human actions in games.
+title: Using human attention to improve how how neural networks play ATARI games.
 summary: Incorporating human gaze improves imitation learning of human actions in ATARI games.
 tags:
 - attention